Ike-Clinton/can-reversing/README.md

 cansend vcan0 123#FFFFFFFF
 ```

-To test out that your can-utils are working correctly
+to test out that your can-utils are working correctly.

 ### Send a list of CAN frames across an interface
 Useful for replaying CAN frames, use the provided send_list.sh